 Marnie sat down with her to find out.
-(You can watch the full interview in the video at the bottom of this article).

 I have 3 gifted children and they’re all very different.
 My oldest son was five years old when he was first assessed as being gifted.
 His behaviour had started to change, he was depressed and he didn’t seem to find joy in anything.

 He was lashing out at his siblings, was frustrated, and his behaviour had gone downhill fast.

 This was a kid that was delightful, had always been delightful.
 And as parents, my husband and I were intensely worried and stressed out by this.
 We didn’t know what was going on or what to do.

 He had always been a pretty cluey kid, and it was actually a teacher friend of ours who said, “you know he’s gifted right..?”

 This sent us on a frantic Google search to figure out what being gifted was all about.
 This led to him having a psychological assessment to find out where he was sitting cognitively.
 We were surprised to discover that he was in fact, profoundly gifted.
 It was overwhelming and quite surreal, we really didn’t anticipate having to deal with that as parents.

 We took the assessment back to his school, but as they weren’t seeing the issues we were, they refused to enrich or accelerate his learning.
 They kept pointing the finger back on him for not asking for harder work, and on us for not getting him to sleep better.